jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Another consideration to take into account is the availability of the source code.
 Processes should be completely transparent and comprehensible.
 Exam authorities should be able to host exams <!-- exams?
 Software --> .
 This can be achieved by providing the exam software in open source format.
 Further open source programs can leverage crowd participation to render software bug-free and to eliminate existing security flaws.

+For the requirement of _protection against contestation_ we thus find three main design principles.
+First, sound user rights management must be enforced.
+Second, source code should be well maintained and open source.

 \newpage

 # Software

-In the previous section I laid the requirements an artefact must match in order to provide a appropriate exam software.
-Internationally there exist many testing tools.
-In this thesis we will evaluate five different software alternatives:
+In the previous section I laid out the requirements an artefact must match in order to count as appropriate exam software.
+In this thesis we will evaluate five popular software alternatives:

 - [@Ilias]
 - [@Moodle]